ghc-proposals/ghc-proposals/proposals/0522-or-patterns.rst

 Costs and Drawbacks
 -------------------
-Or patterns are a small feature which is quite simple to implement given that we forbid binding any variables.
-There are no obvious drawbacks.
+The cost is a small implementation overhead.
+Also, as Or patterns are syntactic sugar, they add to the amount of syntax Haskell beginners have to learn.
+We believe however that the mentioned advantages more than compensate for these disadvantages.

 Alternatives